As a mental health counselor, I am often asked, “How do I find a good therapist?”

 From the perspective of someone who has a degree from a fancy school and an admitted bias toward highly educated and certified providers, I’ll tell you this.
 Make sure that the therapist you pick has:

 - Some degree in the mental health field at the master’s or doctorate level

 - A period of supervised clinical experience, and

 - Some kind of active clinical license with the state and/or certification with a well-established, reputable agency or organization at the state or national level such as the NBCC, NASW, ABPP or NBCPC

 The therapist’s primary job is to provide a safe, confidential place for you to work through whatever ails you.
-If anything in the process of searching for, contacting or meeting a therapist feels “off,” you probably do not feel safe, and you probably want to find another provider.
-This is because if you don’t feel safe, you will not establish the kind of relationship that is going to ultimately help you.
+If anything in the process of searching for, contacting or meeting a therapist feels “off,” pay attention, you probably do not feel safe.
+Consequently, you may want to find another provider.
+This is because, if you don’t feel safe, you will not establish the kind of relationship that is going to ultimately help you.

 One last factor that might help you find a good therapist is to get a referral from someone you trust rather than picking one from a list.
 This might help you feel more comfortable with the therapist, since the other person will have done some of the work of “feeling them out” for you.